volkoshkursk/MI/README.md

 # Description
-NB with custom mutual information calculator for exam.
+C++ library for python with custom mutual information calculations.
+Originally was part of https://github.com/volkoshkursk/NB.

 In this branch will be latest debugged code.
-In branch `legacy` you can find code in the state it was passed on exam.
 In branch `nouveau` you can find newest version of project.
+# Requirements
+You need have `make` and `python-dev` packages installed.

 # Installation

 You need create libme.so to run this project.
 For this purpose you need installed python3-dev on your system.
-For building library run
+For building on library *nix system run

 ```
 make clean && make